Guillaume-Marie/ThinningTrajectory.jl/README.md

 ### plots_and_layout.jl
 This file contains functions for plotting and layout of the results, such as plotting the relative density index and stem density over time, and setting the layout of the plots.
+#### Functions
+- `plot_ORCres`: plots the results of the ORCHIDEE model, filtered based on input parameters (pfts, recruit, param, and time_limit).
+It also plots the forest data using the input "f" forest object.

+- `visualize_sylviculture`: plots the stem density, quadratic diameter, crown area, and the relationship between the quadratic diameter and relative diameter increment (rdi) using the input "f" forest object.

+#### Packages Used
+- Plots
+- StatsPlots

 ### thinning_trajectories.jl
 This file contains functions for calculating and analyzing the thinning trajectories.
 It includes functions for calculating the relative density index, the stem density, and the quadratic mean diameter, as well as functions for analyzing the thinning trajectory and determining the optimal thinning intensity for each phase.